 - 1. Turn the system board over. - 2.
-Open the latch and disconnect the USB-board cable from the system board. - 3.
-Remove the two screws (M2x4) that secure the USB board to the palm-rest and keyboard assembly. - 4.
-Remove the USB board from the palm-rest and keyboard assembly.
+Remove the two screws (M2x4) that secure the USB board to the system board. - 3.
+Remove the USB board from the system board.

 Installing the USB board

 If you are replacing a component, remove the existing component before performing the installation procedure.